josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🧟‍♀️_the_zombie_bit_the_frankenstack.md

-would someone with osa access in 2016 like ti come about pick up their behavioural shaping model?
+would someone with osa access in 2016 like to come and pick up their behavioural shaping model?

 i think its drunk; see screenshot.